 Any questions regarding data integrity raised during or after the peer review process will be referred to the Editor.
 The Editor may request (anonymised) underlying study data from the author(s) for inspection or verification.
 If the original data cannot be produced, the manuscript may be rejected or, in the case of a published article, retracted.
 Cases of suspected misconduct will be reported to the author(s)’ institution(s).

-Foundation University Journal of Psychology (FUJP) is followed the COPE guidelines related plagiarism.
+Foundation University Journal of Psychology (FUJP) is following the HEC Pakistan guidelines related to plagiarism.